fedemahf/ragemp-gamemode-roleplay/README.md

 Roleplay gamemode for RAGE Multiplayer (GTA:V) using TypeScript.
 Based on [MarkCavalli's RAGE server start template](https://github.com/MarkCavalli/rage-server-start-template).

 ## Features
 - MySQL database.
-Automatic database installation after first server start.
-Improved SQL security from the original proyect to avoid SQL injection.
+The original server-side database module was replaced using TypeORM.
 - Login and register system.
 Passwords are hashed using PBKDF2 with SHA-256.
 Different tables for users (`user` table) and characters (`player` table).
 - [Kar's NativeUI](https://github.com/karscopsandrobbers/RAGEMP-NativeUI) support on the client-side.